a-artola/final-project-FD/README.md

 As we expected, the larger area is occupied by grocery stores, the less people suffer from diabetes.
 However, the health outcome does not seem to depend on how many grocery stores are in a district.
 More fast food restaurants do not appear to increase the hospitalization rate.
 This might be because the inner city in Chicago has many fast food restaurants and wealthy people who are likely to be healthy.
 See figures above.

-### Covariate Regressions:
+#### Covariate Regressions:
 <img width="455" alt="screen shot 2017-12-01 at 10 00 12 pm" src="https://user-images.githubusercontent.com/32336614/33511602-2f62abba-d6e3-11e7-885d-9f3a5c725569.png">

 For our regressions, we included mean income, race, ethnicity and higher education attainment.

-The coefficients of groery store density, fast food shop density and mean incomes are not significant because their t-values are not so large.
-On the other hand, the race compositon explains the healthcare outcome of diabetes better.
-Although our analysis cannot corroborate the bad effects of food deserts, the sample size is too small to conclude that it is not a relevant policy issue.
-Therefore, we expect further research on food desert's influence on health in the area with more samples and a more robust set of covariates.
+The coefficients of grocery store density, fast food shop density and mean incomes are not significant because their t-values are not so large.
+On the other hand, the race composition explains the healthcare outcome of diabetes better.

-### Distribution of Grocery Stores:
+#### Distribution of Grocery Stores:
 <img src="https://user-images.githubusercontent.com/32336614/33511279-86eda50c-d6dd-11e7-8fcc-b6672259ae07.png" height="450" alt="Blue Dots">

-To further analyze the presense of food deserts in Chicago, we ploted grocery store locations according to their relative size.
+To further analyze the presence of food deserts in Chicago, we plotted grocery store locations according to their relative size.
 We included size in the plot to give more weight to larger supermarkets compared to convenient stores and other smaller stores that might not actually sell a variety of healthy foods.
 From these map we can see geographic trends in the distribution of grocery stores.

-### Grocery Store Density (%) and Hospitalization Rate (%) by ZIP code:
+#### Grocery Store Density (%) and Hospitalization Rate (%) by ZIP code:
 <img src="https://user-images.githubusercontent.com/32336614/33511445-92668806-d6e0-11e7-8131-27935fadfacc.png" height="290" alt="groc_cens"><img src="https://user-images.githubusercontent.com/32336614/33510925-4a695c3e-d6d8-11e7-82cc-a03acd115d52.png" height="290" alt="diabetes_cens"><img src="https://user-images.githubusercontent.com/32336614/33510927-4aa981c4-d6d8-11e7-994f-36307e780054.png" height="290" alt="blue_red">

 After plotting grocery store density and hospitalization rates by ZIP code, we can see where any overlap exists (or doesn't).
 "Grocery Store Square Feet per Square and Diabetes Hospitalization Rate" shows patches of dark purple which represents areas in which there is both a low grocery store density and a high rate of diabetes.
-This occurs on the south side and it is particulary concentrated on the west side.
+This occurs on the south side and it is particularly concentrated on the west side.
 The North West corner of the city has very low grocery store density but also very low rates of diabetes.
 In the North East corner, we see the opposite: higher rates of diabetes and very high grocery store density.

-# Limitations:
+## Limitations:

-Our analysis would have benefited from diabetes statistics at either a Cencus Community Area level or a Census Tract Level.
+Our analysis would have benefited from diabetes statistics at either a Census Community Area level or a Census Tract Level.
 This would have allowed us analyze health levels closer to the locations of the food deserts.
 Also, our analysis was not as robust as possible.
 Other factors that relate to socioeconomic status and the geography of the city would have benefited the analysis.
+Moreover, our analysis suffered from a small sample size.

-# Conclusion:
+## Conclusion:

+Although our analysis cannot corroborate the bad effects of food deserts, we cannot make any assertions as to whether a relationship does or does not exist between health outcomes and food deserts.
+Therefore, we expect further research on food desert's influence on health in the area with more samples and a more robust set of covariates.